paulevsGitch/BIN-Mappings-BH/README.md

 # BIN Mappings
 ## Less cursed Plasma Mappings

-BIN (Boring Instructive Names) is a set of less cursed Plasma mappings for beta 1.7.3.
+BIN (Boring Instructive Names) is a set of less cursed Plasma Mappings for beta 1.7.3.

-The gradle used for this is mostly still based of yarn's, so improvements to the gradle tasks are welcome.
+The Gradle used for this is mostly still based of Yarn's, so improvements to the Gradle tasks are welcome.

 [Maintainers](MAINTAINERS.md)